ohsu-cedar-comp-hub/WGS-nextflow-workflow/README.md

 ## Variant Calling Workflow and Annotation Workflow [WIP]

 This variant calling worfklow uses Nextflow and is using Singularity.
 Submodules of the workflow are described below and can be run independently assuming the necessary input files exist.
-A parameter file is passed as input using -params-file <my-params.json>, which can begenerated using the templating script.
-In the example below, parameters are passed as command line argument for to easily demonstrate usage.
+A parameter file is passed as input using -params-file <my-params.json>, which can be generated using the templating script.

 ### Overview